qwertie/ecsharp/Doc/LLLPG/LLLPG Part 5.md

                |               |
                +--- x  +  y    +---  -  1

+A token's children are stored in the Value property as type [TokenTree](http://loyc.net/doc/code/classLoyc_1_1Syntax_1_1Lexing_1_1TokenTree.html), which is derived from [`DList<Token>`](http://core.loyc.net/collections/dlist.html) and returned by the [Children](http://loyc.net/doc/code/structLoyc_1_1Syntax_1_1Lexing_1_1Token.html#a2ddfce45f749139cbd86874638db04f6) property.

 Why would you want to do this?
 There are a couple of reasons:

 1. It allows the parser to "instantly" skip past the contents of an expression in parenthesis, to see what comes afterward.
 Consider the C# expression `(List<T> L) => L.Count`: this is parsed in a completely different way than `(List < T > L) + L.Count`!
-Due to cases like this, I felt that preprocessing into an expression tree was worthwhile in my [EC# parser](https://github.com/qwertie/Loyc/blob/master/Main/Ecs/Parser/EcsParserGrammar.les).
+To avoid the need for unlimited lookahead, I felt that preprocessing into an expression tree was worthwhile in my [EC# parser](https://github.com/qwertie/Loyc/blob/master/Main/Ecs/Parser/EcsParserGrammar.les).
 2. Some have found it useful for implementing a [macro system that allows syntax extensions](http://disnetdev.com/papers/sweetjs.pdf).

 The preprocessing step itself is simple; you can either use the existing [`TokensToTree`](https://github.com/qwertie/Loyc/blob/master/Core/Loyc.Syntax/Lexing/TokensToTree.cs) class (if your lexer implements [ILexer](http://loyc.net/doc/code/interfaceLoyc_1_1Syntax_1_1Lexing_1_1ILexer.html) and produces [Token](http://loyc.net/doc/code/structLoyc_1_1Syntax_1_1Lexing_1_1Token.html) structures), or copy and modify the existing code.
 (In hindsight I think it would have been better to make the closing bracket a child of the opening bracket, because currently LLLPG tends to give error messages about "EOF" when it's not really EOF, it's just the end of a stream of child tokens.)